MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/cpatht-class.md

 ### <a name="parameters"></a>Parametri

 *pszOther*<br/>
-Il percorso da confrontare con quello corrente.
+Percorso da confrontare con quello corrente.

 ### <a name="return-value"></a>Valore restituito